amd/Quark/examples/torch/language_modeling/llm_eval/example_quark_torch_llm_eval.rst

 User Guide
 ----------

-Below we share a list of recipies that enable the features above.
+Below we share a list of recipes that enable the features above.
 Please click on each individual links below for more details.

 .. toctree::